 College freshman are "cool" (or so they think) and have a tendency to resent interference with their newfound lifestyle, but most still desire the security of knowing that someone is still interested in them.
 Parental curiosity can be obnoxious and alienating or relief-giving and supportive depending on the attitudes of the persons involved.
 "I have-a-right-to-know" tinged questions, with ulterior motives or the nag should be avoided.
 However, honest inquiries and other "between friends" communication and discussion will do much to further the parent-freshman relationship.

 RULE # 4 Expect Change (But Not Too Much)

 Your student will change (either drastically within the first months, slowly over four years or somewhere in between that pace).
 It's natural, inevitable, and it can be inspiring and beautiful.
 Often, it's a pain in the neck.

 College and the experiences associated with can effect changes in social, vocational and personal behavior and choices.
-An up-to-now wallflower may become a fraternity sweetheart, a pre-med student may discover that biology's not her thing after all, or a high school radical may become a college egghead.
+An up-to-now wallflower may become a fraternity sweetheart, a medical preparation student may discover that biology's not her thing after all, or a high school radical may become a college egghead.

 You can't stop change, you may not ever understand it, but it is within your power (and to you and your student's advantage) to accept.

 Remember that your freshman will be basically the same person that you sent away to school, aside from such interest changes and personality revisions.
 Don't expect too much, too soon.
 Maturation is not an instantaneous or over-night process and you might well discover your freshman returning home with some of the habits and hang-ups, however unsophisticated, that you thought he/she had "grown out of."
 Be patient.

 RULE # 5 Don't Worry (Too Much) About Manic-Depressive Phone Calls or Letters